mukesh-kumar-singh/EPO_DTU2023/README.md

-# This hosts hands on tutorial for EPO activities at DTU2023.
+# This hosts hands on tutorials for EPO activities at DTU, 2023.